 What do you hope to achieve with the Ibiza in 2017?

 “In the same way that the Leon moved the brand on in 2013, the Ibiza is going to move it on again.
-It’s arriving just after the new Leon and Ateca, so Seat is having its most successful period ever.
+It’s arriving just after the new Seat Leon and Seat Ateca, so Seat is having its most successful period ever.
 2017 will be a record-breaking year.”